Part 2 of 3

 Canada

-and New Zealand rising in ranking:
+and New Zealand are rising in ranking:

 - Canada